acdh-oeaw/repo-php-util/docs/files/fedora/FedoraResource.php.txt

     }

     /**
-     * Returns resource's ACDH ID.
+     * Returns resource's ACDH UUID.
      *
-     * If there is no or are many IDs, an error is thrown.
+     * If there is no or are many ACDH UUIDs, an error is thrown.
      *
      * @return string
      * @throws RuntimeException